42yeah/SHPlayground/README.md

 https://user-images.githubusercontent.com/4988733/173726066-4fddcf8c-8927-4568-82c0-4aa239f4f153.mp4

 You can evaluate scene coefficient per-vertex and use SH reconstruction shader to visualize.
 Note that the shader I written only supports `l=4` expansion, which means 16 coefficients per-vertex (I have no idea how to pass more than that to shader.)
+For the SH reconstruction shader to work, you will need:

+- A selected model/scene
+- A selected envmap
+- SH reconstruction shader selected
+- A selected SH sampler (`define as current envmap coeffs`)
+    - envmap coefficient evaluated (16 color bars below aren't just gray)
+    - Model/scene coefficient evaluated (`Calculate current model/scene coefficient`)
+- A camera

+For the SH sampler to work, you will first need to press `Reconfigure`, then `Calculate SH`.
+Only then can you evaluate other stuffs, such as envmap coefficent and per-vertex coefficient.

 https://user-images.githubusercontent.com/4988733/173726137-6ffccafd-109c-4349-9676-8f29f3acad96.mp4